Naoghuman/Dream-Better-Worlds/DBW-Application/documents/howto/HowToCloneOtherBranchesThenMasterWithNetBeans.md

 How to clone other Branches then Master with NetBeans
 ===

-This document describes the steps how to clone `other` branches then the 'Master' branch with [NetBeans IDE].
+This document describes the steps how to clone `other` branches then the `master` branch with [NetBeans IDE].